Marijuana (Cannabis):

 Tinctures and RSO Products as Edibles

 That being said, cannabis-based tinctures are currently available in several formulations and should be considered as edibles, especially when immediately swallowed as opposed to prolonged holding under the tongue as may be recommended.
-Furthermore, the RSO vape products currently available in liquid form to be used with refillable cartridges for vaping can be orally ingested when mixed with a food product with very careful attention to dosing.
+Also, the RSO vape products currently available in liquid form to be used with refillable cartridges for vaping can also be orally ingested when mixed with a food product with very careful attention to dosing.

 Other Forms of Edibles